TonyPhipps/tech-notes/Products/mobaxterm.md

 \Windows\System32\runas.exe /smartcard /netonly /user:bor.doi.net\elevated-username "C:\Program Files (x86)\Mobatek\MobaXterm\MobaXterm.exe"
 ```

-# Transfer Files Using SSH Browser
+# Transfer Files Into Endpoint Using SSH Browser
 In this example we are uploading a file, moving it to /tmp/ adjusting its permisisons, putting it in place, then adjusting permissions again.

 - Upload files to /home/youruser